The Irish Bostetter is a hybrid breed that brings together the Irish Setter and the Boston Terrier.

 That being said, there are certain physical traits of the Irish Bostetter that are certainly far more common.

-Its build is lean and muscular in nature.
+Its build is lean and muscular.
 It also has a particularly strong neck and a deep chest giving the appearance of a rather powerful dog even though it is small in size.

-Their coat is between short and medium length and it can be fine, soft or even wavy in nature.
+Their coat is between short and medium length and it can be fine, soft or even wavy.
 They do come in a variety of colors as well as brindle and there can be different colors in the one litter.

 How Big is a Full-Grown Irish Bostetter?